vijithreddy/SparkMavenJava/README.md

 If you have not specified -c and -m values then Spark slave is assigned the entire system capacity.

-Check localhost:8080 for worker daemon, if not check the logs under logs directory for troubleshooting.
+Check localhost:8080 (spark UI) for worker daemon, if not check the logs under logs directory for troubleshooting.

 Happy Sparking!!!!